MicrosoftDocs/azure-devops-docs/docs/pipelines/test/set-up-continuous-testing-builds.md

 If you want to use the **Deploy Test Agent** and **Run Functional Tests** tasks:

-1. In your build definition, add a **Window Machine File Copy** task with these details to deploy your tests:
+1. In your build pipeline, add a **Window Machine File Copy** task with these details to deploy your tests:

    * Source folder for your tests